 With benches situated for optimum views, it is often frequented by locals and those enjoying cliff walks along the South West Coast path starting at Crooklets.

-A small area in the heart of Stratton laid with paving and seasonal flowers.
-Perfect stop to sit and take in the views of this historic and important town.
+A small area in the heart of Stratton laid with paving and seasonal flowers grown in the Town Council’s very own polytunnel.
+Rattenbury Garden is the perfect spot to sit and take in the views of this historic and important town.
 The earliest known references to Stratton are found in King Alfred’s Will of c.
 880 and the Domesday survey of 1086.

 There is an old local saying “Stratton was a market town when Bude was just a furzy down”, meaning Stratton was long established when Bude was just gorse-covered downland.